Brain damage from mild traumatic brain injury – MN Attorneys

 Meanwhile, Medical News Today separately reported a study of veterans suggesting dementia risk rises with traumatic brain injury.
 TBI due to blast injury is common in American military personnel involved in active combat in Iraq and Afghanistan, say the US Department of Veterans Affairs.

-Pam Rochlin and David Rochlin are lawyers in MN who have worked for over 25 years’ representing hundreds of people injured in accidents, including many brain injury cases.
+Pam Rochlin and David Rochlin are attorneys in MN who have worked for over 25 years’ representing hundreds of people injured in accidents, including many brain injury cases.
 Pam Rochlin is a former partner with Meshbesher & Spence.
 She served on the Board of the Minnesota Association for Justice for ten years, and was the 2014 – 2015 president of the Minnesota Women Lawyers Association.
 If you or someone you love has been hit on the head and sustained a traumatic brain injury (TBI) in a MN accident, please contact one of our personal injury attorneys for a free consultation.
 You can meet with a top MN brain injury lawyer at our offices in Edina, Minneapolis MN, or Woodbury.
 Our TBI attorneys will also meet people at their homes in St. Paul MN, Maplewood, Roseville, Forest Lake, Anoka, Maple Grove MN, Woodbury, Chaska, Chanhassen, Burnsville, Albert Lea, and other cities throughout MN.
 Also, see our brain injury resources page for additional information regarding brain injury treatment in Minnesota.